GeneralGuy4872/IWannaFly_FullCircle/README.md

 BUILDING
 ========

-at the moment, compilable code lives in `/src/working/*`. to compile, run the `build.sh` script from the same directory. please report any bugs that
+compilable code lives in `/src/working/*`. to compile, cd there and run the `build.sh` script. please report any bugs that occur:
-occur:

 - if the problem is during compilation, include your toolchain's name, version, naitive architecture, and target architecture, as well as command-line flags and steps you have taken to fix the bug.

 - if the problem is in the linking stage, please include the above as well as the versions of the libraries you are linking to, your opengl and glsl versions, and your system os/kernel/distribution.

-- if the program has an error while running, include all of the above and any error output. also include the state of the second terminal (i.e. can you type on it? is the cursor in the correct place? is the text the correct color?)
+- if the program has an error while running, include all of the above, the terminal programs, the invocation, and any error output. also include the state of both terminals (screenshots, what happens if you type on them, etc) and if the savefile is corrupted.

-if you found a bug and were able to fix it yourself, please report it anyway.
+- if you found a bug and were able to fix it yourself, please report it anyway. please include what you did to fix it!

 CODING STYLE
 ============